Loading...

 Reference

-• rpm -V <pkg> : Verify installed package files against the RPM database (checksum, size, mode, timestamps, etc.).
+• rpm -V <pkg> : Verifies installed package files against the RPM database.

-• dpkg -L <pkg> : List files installed/owned by a Debian package.
+• dpkg -L <pkg> : Lists files owned by a Debian package.

-• rpm -ivh --force <file.rpm> : Install an RPM while forcing overwrite behavior (use with care).
+• rpm -ivh --force <file.rpm> : Installs an RPM while forcing overwrite behavior (use with care).

-• pacman -S <pkg> : Install or reinstall a package from configured repos.
+• pacman -S <pkg> : Installs or reinstalls a package from configured repositories.